 Love carries its own light.
 It illuminates any space it touches.

-I love the short fable Barbara shared in the book.
+I love the short fable Barbara shares in the book.
 It’s about the Cave and the Sun who invited each other for a visit.
-The Cave who lives in darkness and then finally reaching the skies was filled with awesomeness when it saw the light for the first time.
+The Cave that lives in darkness and then finally reaches the sky was filled with awesomeness when it saw the light for the first time.

 To return the favor, the Cave invited the Sun to his place so it could experience darkness.
 So the Sun entered the Cave and searched for darkness.
 But no matter where the Sun looked, all it saw was light.